March Madness 2019: 68 NCAA Tournament Team Field Revealed on Selection Sunday

 The Red Raiders are tied for 158th in scoring offense, averaging 73.1 points.
 Jarrett Culver is their engine on that end of floor, averaging 18.5 points per game.
 The sophomore guard has put Tech on his back multiple times this year.

-His 25 points helped keep Texas Tech within striking distance of Duke in what proved to be a 69-58 loss on Dec.
+His 25 points helped keep Texas Tech within striking distance of Duke in a 69-58 loss on Dec.
 20. He had 23 points in the team's 66-59 win over the Oklahoma Sooners on Jan.
-8 and 26 points in their 91-62 victory over the Kansas Jayhawks on Feb.
+8 and 26 points in its 91-62 victory over the Kansas Jayhawks on Feb.
 23. He closed out the regular season with a 31-point effort as the Red Raiders defeated the Iowa State Cyclones 80-73 on March 9.

-Not coincidentally, Culver efficiency noticeably suffered in his team's losses.
-51.4 percent in the Red Raiders' 26 wins and 40.9 percent in their five defeats, according to Sports Reference.
+Not coincidentally, Culver's efficiency noticeably suffered in his team's losses: 51.4 percent in the Red Raiders' 26 wins and 40.9 percent in their six defeats, according to Sports Reference.

-Teams that face Texas Tech in the NCAA tournament would be smart to smother Culver on and off the ball and make the Red Raiders' supporting cast step up.
+Teams that face Texas Tech in the NCAA tournament would be smart to smother Culver on and off the ball and make the Red Raiders' supporting cast pick up some slack.

 Will Another Mid-Major Make a Final Four Run?